zhulf0804/UNet-Tensorflow/readme.md

 Reference paper: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597v1.pdf)

 A brief UNet ***tensorflow*** implementation.
 It can work well on our dataset, see images below.
-If data augmentation and more strategies, the performance will be better.
+If data augmentation and more strategies are added, the performance will be better.

 ![test.png](./test.png)

-+ You just need to config the **config.py** to fit your own datast, see [dataset](#dataset).
++ You just need to config the **config.py** to fit your own datast, see [Dataset](#dataset).
 When the configuration is finished, you just to run and test.
 + The code will be updated with namescope, tfrecord, and more summaries.